Dominio do Bibei, `Lalama` Red Ribeira Sacra

 Vinification

-The grapes were hand picked in 10kg cases from the 24th of September (Mencia) until the 17th of October (Brancellao).
-The first selection took place at the vineyard, then the grapes were stored at cold temperatures for 24 hours, followed by further sorting in the winery, grape by grape.
+The grapes were hand picked into 10kg cases.
+The first selection took place in the vineyard, followed by further sorting on arrival at the winery.
 The grapes were then destemmed and vatted by a gravity-led system.
-Cold pre-fermentation maceration took place for 2 days, followed by wild years fermentation in French wooden tanks (25-45 hL).
-Punch downs were carried out daily, and long post-fermentation maceration took place.
+Cold pre-fermentation maceration took place, followed by fermentation with indigenous yeasts in French barrels.
+Punch downs were carried out daily, and post-fermentation maceration took place for several days.
 Manual run off and spontaneous malolactic fermentation then took place in French barrels.
-The wine was then aged for 18 months in French barrels (300-500 litres) and wooden tanks, followed by at least 6 months ageing in bottle.
+The wine was then aged in French oak barrels followed by a period of ageing in bottle.

 Tasting Notes & Technical Details